IBM/example-bank/mesh-pattern.md

 git checkout service-mesh
 ```

-This will checkout updated YAML manifests to enable operationinsdie the mesh.
+This will checkout updated YAML manifests to enable operations inside the mesh.

 ## Step 4: Review and apply changes